 The general rule is to apply retinoids not less than 30 minutes after the previous skin care product in your routine (note that your skin should not be wet) otherwise there may be no effect; then wait for some time for the product to work (20-30 minutes) before applying the next product.

 According to Healthline, retinol and retinoid esters such as retinyl palmitate, retinyl acetate, and retinyl linoleate, are the least effective retinoids for acne treatment.
-Adapalene shows better results for acne-treatment, however, may cause more dryness and irritation.
-It didn’t cause any irritation on my skin though.
+Adapalene shows better results for acne-treatment, however, may cause more dryness and irritation because it’s used for a long period of time (from 8 months).
 If retinoids make your skin too irritated, use them less often (for example, every other day) and don’t apply the product on areas where you never have breakouts.

 Don’t expect to get fast results using serums with retinol instead of the adapalene gel Differin as retinol used in serums is a less effective type of retinoids.